 Texas's Next Governor Can't Wait to Fight Eric Holder

 When Attorney General Eric Holder announced Thursday that he will try to restore the Justice Department’s authority to review voting laws in Texas, the move was cheered by Democrats—and especially minority voters—who feared disenfranchisement after t

 The Supreme Court says the South is different now.
 Paula Deen's meltdown tells a different story.

 Retirement with dignity was denied to core provisions of the Voting Rights Act.
 If ever a statute rose to iconic status, a super-statute amid a world of ordinary legislation, it was the Voting Rights Act.
-In the course of not quite half a century, the Act was pivotal in bringing black Americans to the broad currents of political life.

-Two days before Christmas in 2011, Dr. Brenda Williams, who together with her husband runs a small family-physician practice in Sumter, S.C., was on the road with him and their daughter when they got word that the U.S. Department of Justice had decided to challenge a strict new voter ID law signed by South Carolina Governor Nikki Haley.
+Two days before Christmas in 2011, Dr. Brenda Williams, who together with her husband runs a small family-physician practice in Sumter, S.C., was on the road with him and their daughter when they got word that the U.S.

 At last week's Supreme Court argument over the Voting Rights Act, Chief Justice John Roberts asked whether the government thinks the South is more racist than the North.
 The question frames the debate.
 Too bad there's no answer.

 "Until this generation of people dies out."